Citadel vs. Mercer Prediction, Game Preview: FCS Spring Football

-Seedle Bulldogs vs. Mercer Bears Prediction and FCS Spring Football Game Preview.
+Seedle Bulldogs vs. Mercer Bear Prediction and preview of FCS spring football game.

 Bastion vs Mercer Broadcasting